 Jidir Düzü and Topkhana: Shusha's legendary plateau and forest

 At the edge of Shusha, the land opens into a wide plateau with the mountains falling away beyond it.
 This is Jidir Düzü — the plain that appears in Karabakh's poetry, songs and memory as often as any building.
 Together with the nearby Topkhana forest, it forms the natural stage on which much of Shusha's cultural life has always played out.
+For many travelers, it is the moment Shusha stops being a name on a map and becomes a place you feel — a horizon, a breeze off the mountains, and a silence that carries a lot of history.

 What Jidir Düzü means to Karabakh